supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 ### Upload nrrd image as channels

 {% hint style="info" %}
-In this tutorial, we'll be uploading channels of nrrd image as separate images.
+In this tutorial, we'll be uploading the channels of nrrd image as separate images.
 But Supervisely supports high-dimensional nrrd images, so you can upload them as is without splitting them into channels.
 {% endhint %}

 **Input:** 1 nrrd image.\